AS9100-D Receiving Inspection Procedure Template Word

 Receiving should not place parts, components, supplies, etc., into inventory unless they are found to conform to specified requirements, unless they are released under positive recall or are DTS items.

-Warehouse Personnel are responsible for receiving materials, inspecting for damage, correct items, and quantities, and forwarding paperwork to the Procurement Manager.
+Warehouse Personnel are responsible for receiving materials; inspecting for correct items, quantities, and possible damage/nonconformity; stocking items; and forwarding paperwork to the Procurement Manager.